 We enjoyed our Rhubarb Soda this weekend– it was nice and sunny, and we did a lot of work outside.
 It is rosy, tart and so refreshing– and not to mention the pleasures of drinking something pink.
 Plus, there is something really exciting about making your own intense carbonation, naturally.
 That always gives me a thrill.
 I hope you’ll try making some– it’s really very easy, and you can’t buy anything like it!

 For more fermented beverage projects, you may want to check out these books: True Brews and Real Food Fermentation.
-And to get more probiotics into your life, this is a great ebook full of projects and ideas, with detailed instructions.
+Want to make something a little more grown-up than soda?
+We love Rhubarb Wine!

 Did you enjoy this post?
 Share it and pin for later!